History of Chinese currency: Silver coins

 The Republic of China was founded after the Xinhai Revolution toppled the Qing dynasty.
 The Nanjing-based Provisional Government of the Republic of China urgently needed to issue military currency for use in place of the previous Qing currency.
 Successively, each province declared independence from the Qing and issued their own military currency.
 In 1914, the National Currency Ordinance established the silver dollar as the national currency of the Republic of China.
 Although designs changed compared with imperial era coins, the sizes and metals used in the coinage remained mostly unchanged until the 1930s.
 The majority of regional mints closed during the 1920s and 1930s, although some continued until 1949.
 From 1936, the central government issued copper 1/2, 1 and 2 fen coins, nickel (later cupronickel) 5, 10 and 20 fen and 1/1 yuan coins.
 Aluminium 1 and 5 fen pieces were issued in 1940.

+During most of the Nanjing decade, China's currency was on the silver standard.
+It was necessary for the Nationalist government's expenses to be balanced by sales of government bonds, tax revenues, and other receipts.

 The 1920s and 1930s saw the price of silver appreciate in the international market, increasing the purchasing power of the Chinese currency and leading to a massive efflux of silver out of China.
 It became evident to the Chinese government that it could not retain the Silver Standard without debt defaults increasing, and so chose to abandon it.
 The situation was exacerbated by the multitude of commercial, provincial and foreign banks issuing currencies all at different values.

+A significant step came in 1903 with the introduction of Kuangxu Yuanbao (光绪元宝) coins.
+Minted in various provinces, these coins represented an early attempt at standardization.
+However, inconsistencies in weight, design, and issuance authority limited their impact.
+The government further advanced these efforts in 1910 by adopting a silver standard and issuing the Da Qing Silver Coin (大清银币).
+This coin, available in denominations of 1 yuan, 5 jiao, and smaller units, featured the imperial dragon emblem as a symbol of authority.
+Minted to international trade standards, it aimed to facilitate both domestic and international commerce.
+The edicts surrounding these reforms, such as the 1905 Monetary Regulations, highlighted the Qing government's determination to modernize fiscal governance.